kaustubhhakim/atmodeller/docs/about.rst

 Atmodeller was created as part of a SERI-funded ERC Starting grant '2ATMO' granted to P. Sossi (Contract no. MB22.00033), with additional funding provided through a Swiss National Science Foundation (SNSF) Eccellenza Professorship (#203668).

-K. Hakim acknowledges the FED-tWIN research program STELLA (Prf-2021-022) funded by the Belgian Science Policy Office (BELSPO) and the research grant G014425N funded by the Research Foundation Flanders (FWO).
+K\.
+Hakim acknowledges the FED-tWIN research program STELLA (Prf-2021-022) funded by the Belgian Science Policy Office (BELSPO) and the research grant G014425N funded by the Research Foundation Flanders (FWO).